-Which science classes will you be required to take in high school, and what will you learn in them?
-Which science subjects will colleges expect you to have studied, and how can you impress them by exceeding expectations?
+Which science classes are you required to take in high school, and what will you learn in them?
+Which science subjects will colleges expect you to have studied, and how can you impress them by exceeding these expectations?

-Read this guide to learn about standard science curriculum, AP and IB science courses, college expectations, and ways you can exceed those expectations and use your high school science classes to strengthen your transcript.
+Read this guide to learn about the standard science curriculum, what kinds of AP and IB science courses there are, college expectations, and how you can exceed colleges' expectations and use your high school science classes to ultimately strengthen your transcript.

-Most high schools require students to complete 2 or 3 years of science classes in order to graduate, and these classes will often include a laboratory component where students conduct hands-on experiments as part of the class.
+Most high schools require students to complete two to three years of science classes in order to graduate.
+These classes often include a laboratory component in which students must conduct hands-on experiments as part of the class.

 Freshman Year: Biology

-Biology is usually the first science high school students are taught because it has less of a focus on math than other science subjects, so freshman have time to develop their math skills before moving on to more math-focused sciences
+Biology is usually the first science high school students are taught because it has less of a focus on math than other science subjects do, giving freshmen time to hone their math skills before moving on to more math-focused sciences.

 Sophomore Year: Chemistry

-Chemistry generally has a greater emphasis on mathematical concepts and lab work than biology does, which is why it's typically taken sophomore year.
+Chemistry generally has greater emphasis on mathematical concepts and lab work than biology does, which is why it's typically taken sophomore year.

 Junior Year: Physics or Earth/Physical Science

-This is probably the first year you will have a choice in regards to which science subject to study: physics or earth/physical science
+This is probably the first year that you'll have a choice in regard to which science subject to study: physics or earth/physical science.

-Physics is most often taken by students more confident in their scientific and math abilities, those planning to study science or math in the future, and those who want to get into more competitive colleges.
-Physics frequently requires math skills (algebra level and above).
+Physics is most often taken by students who are more confident in their scientific and math abilities, who are planning to study science or math in the future, and/or who want to get into more competitive colleges.
+Physics frequently requires higher-level math skills (i.e., algebra and above).

-Different schools may have different names for this course, but most classes will cover topics from both earth and physical science.
+Different schools might have different names for this course, but most classes cover topics from both earth and physical science.
 These classes are less math-intensive and often considered less rigorous than physics.

-It looks better on your transcript if you do, but most colleges don't require it, unless you plan on majoring in math or science.
+It will look better on your transcript if you take physics, but most colleges don't require it unless you plan on majoring in math or science.

-If you are applying to a highly competitive school, plan on studying math or science in the future, or are confident in your math and science abilities, then you should take physics.
+If you are applying to a highly competitive college, plan on studying math or science in the future, or are confident in your math and science abilities, then you should take physics.

-If you struggle with math and science and aren't planning on majoring in those fields, then it's probably fine to take earth/physical science instead.
-However, try to take higher level classes in other subjects like English or social studies to keep your transcript strong.
+If you struggle with math and science and aren't planning on majoring in either of those two fields, then it's probably fine to take earth/physical science instead of physics; however, you should try to take higher-level classes in other subjects, such as English or social studies, to keep your transcript strong.

 Senior Year: Optional Electives

-There is no standard science subject for high school seniors Most high schools do not require seniors to take a science class, but if you choose to, you can take electives.
+There is no standard science subject for high school seniors.
+Most high schools do not require seniors to take a science class, but if you choose to, you can take an elective.
 Electives are offered on a wide variety of subjects, including astronomy, human biology, and zoology.

-Senior year is also an excellent year to strengthen your transcript by taking AP science classes (see "How can you Exceed Expectations" section below).
+Senior year is also an excellent year to strengthen your transcript by taking AP science classes (see "How to Exceed Colleges' Expectations" section below).

 Which Science Classes Do Colleges Expect You to Have Taken?

-Similar to high schools, most colleges require applicants to have taken 2-3 years of science.
-These requirements also often include passing biology and chemistry.
+Similar to high schools, most colleges require applicants to have taken two to three years of science.
+These requirements also often include passing both biology and chemistry.

-However, if you are applying to a highly competitive college, be aware that many require or highly recommend completing 4 years of science in high school, and they sometimes also require your 4th year of science to be an AP science class.
+However, if you're applying to a very selective college, be aware that many will require or highly recommend that you complete four years of science in high school.
+They might also require your fourth year of science to be an AP science class.

-Regardless of the type of college you are interested in attending, if you plan on majoring in a STEM (science, technology, engineering, and math) field, you will be expected to have taken 4 years of science in high school, including physics.
+Regardless of the type of college you're interested in attending, if you plan to major in a STEM (Science, Technology, Engineering, and Math) field, you will be expected to have taken four years of science in high school, including physics.

-However, if you are able to take 4 years of science, possibly with some of those classes at an honors or AP level, that's great and will strengthen your transcript, but don't pursue challenging science classes if it causes your grades in the area you plan to major in to drop.
+However, if you're able to take four years of science classes, possibly with some of those classes at an honors or AP level, that's great and will strengthen your transcript.
+But don't pursue challenging science classes if it causes your grades in the area you plan to major in to drop.

-If you plan to study a STEM field, it's important to show you have strong science skills, and your science coursework should go beyond basic entrance requirements.
-You will likely be using at least some of the skills you learn in your science classes in your future career, and colleges want to be sure you can handle the subject material before they admit you.
-Also, you will be competing for a spot with many other talented STEM students, so it is important to exceed expectations to help yourself stand out.
-You can accomplish this by taking 4 years of science, taking science courses at the highest level they are offered (honors or AP), and getting high grades in those classes.
+If you intend to study a STEM field, it's important to show that you have strong science skills and that your science coursework goes beyond basic entrance requirements.
+You'll likely be using at least some of the skills you learn in your science classes in your future career, and colleges want to be sure you can handle the subject material before they admit you.

-- Take honors classes if possible your first 3 years
+- Take honors classes if possible your first three years

 - Take physics instead of earth science